catmeow72/b16converter/README.md

 This program requires ImageMagick, and Magick++ (which may come with ImageMagick)

 Steps:
-1. Clone the repo
+1. Clone the repo.
+For example: ``git clone https://github.com/catmeow72/b16converter.git b16converter``
-2. cd into the repo directory
+2. cd into the repo directory.
+For example: ``cd b16converter``
-3. Run meson setup builddir
+3. Run ``meson setup builddir``
-4. Run meson compile -C builddir
+4. Run ``meson compile -C builddir``
-5. The binary is (Repo directory)/builddir/b16converter(.exe)
+5. The binary is ./builddir/b16converter(.exe) where (.exe) is .exe if on Windows, and nothing on other operating systems.

 ## Usage
 Run the binary with the -in option specifying the input file and the -out option specifying the desired output file.